About the tour.

 - Medium tour map and cue sheet.
 33.75 miles, ponds and pastures, fun for all.

 - Long tour map and cue sheet.
 59.0 miles gravel grinder route with over 6000 feet of elevation gain, to challenge.
-The long tour will be non-competitively timed.
-Check out past results.
+Check out past non-competitive timed results.

 What Kind of Bicycle Should I Bring?
 Mountain bike, cyclocross, or "hybrid" bike.
 Some people use road cycles, but with heavy touring wheels (32 spokes) and large tires (25-28mm).
 Electric bicycles also welcome!
 Our route follows regularly maintained dirt roads that are used by cars, not to be confused with unmaintained jeep roads.
 However, the surface is mostly gravel & dirt, not paved.